Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 	CONFIG_SMP_ENABLE=y
 	CONFIG_BT_RESERVE_DRAM=0x10000

->**Note:** The `CONFIG_BT_ACL_CONNECTIONS` value can be increased to support more than one BLE client connection.
-This value should match the `max_connections` value in the application manifest.

-The core features defined above build the core ESP32 BLE firmware, but not the client or server interfaces.
-To enable only BLE client functionality, set the `CONFIG_GATTC_ENABLE` feature:
+When building a BLE client or server app, the `mcconfig` tool enables the ESP-IDF BLE components by setting the corresponding option:

+	CONFIG_BT_ENABLED=y

+When building a BLE client app, the `CONFIG_GATTC_ENABLE` option is also set:

 	CONFIG_GATTC_ENABLE=y
-	CONFIG_GATTS_ENABLE=

-To enable only BLE server functionality, set the `CONFIG_GATTS_ENABLE` feature:
+When building a BLE server app, the `CONFIG_GATTS_ENABLE` option is also set:

 	CONFIG_GATTS_ENABLE=y
-	CONFIG_GATTC_ENABLE=

-> **Note:** Because both a BLE client and server cannot be enabled on the same device, we recommend setting only the `CONFIG_GATTC_ENABLE` or `CONFIG_GATTS_ENABLE` feature, but not both.
-This will conserve memory and Flash.
+>**Note:** BLE options can be further customized, if necessary, by editing the `sdkconfig.defaults` file before building the host app.
+For example, the `CONFIG_BT_ACL_CONNECTIONS` value can be increased to support more than one BLE client connection.
+This value should match the `max_connections` value in the application manifest.

-Once the sdkconfig file changes have been made, build the [scanner](../../../examples/network/ble/scanner) BLE app for the ESP32 platform:
+Once any sdkconfig.defaults file changes have been made, build the [scanner](../../../examples/network/ble/scanner) BLE app for the ESP32 platform:

 	cd $MODDABLE/examples/network/ble/scanner
 	mcconfig -d -m -p esp32